 Specifying additional protocol-specific customization options for FTP/SFTP/FTPS servers

-Open the Deployment dialog box.
-Do one of the following:
+Open the Deployment dialog box by doing one of the following:

 On the Deployment